 The public cloud model is much more open when compared to private options.
 Often, your data is stored on servers with that of other companies, even though you can only see your files.
 These solutions are much more cost-effective for businesses and make it easier for them to share data among their own employees, vendors, and even customers.

 This is a more closed cloud system that offers tighter security and more stringent controls.
 Private clouds are usually only used and able to be seen by the individual companies operating them.
 They are the perfect solution for storing files that need more security and are the right place to host applications and other business-critical software and data.
 Private clouds are more expensive, however, when compared to available public cloud storage options.

 Hybrid Cloud Solutions Provide Balance

-However business professionals choose to break it apart, a hybrid solution is often the best option for businesses looking to expand the storage options while keeping costs under control.
+However business professionals choose to break it apart, a reliable hybrid cloud computing service is often the best option for businesses looking to expand the storage options while keeping costs under control.
 For mission-critical applications and sensitive data, a smaller private cloud can be used, and for other aspects of the business, a public cloud is almost always the best and most cost-effective solution.
 Ideally, these environments will work across the business as one homogeneous and seamless storage solution, making it easy for everyone in the company to understand and use them.

 Cloud storage solutions have become one of the key ways in which companies can reduce costs while increasing their storage capabilities and ability to share files and work from virtually any location.
 Hybrid solutions are often the best fit for companies as a combination of the cloud options will give them the security they need while offering added work flexibility at a reduced cost.